You are here

 Knowledge and Abilities

-Knowledge of: current working- or mastery-level knowledge of federal and state laws, policies, rules, and regulations related to social, financial, and health programs; principles and practices of program planning and evaluation; Community Services Division (CSD) standard operating procedures; supervision policy, procedures, methods, and the collective bargaining agreement; principles and practices of employee training; principles and techniques of teaching; principles of individual and group behavior; community organizations and resources; use of training aids.
+Knowledge of: current working or mastery-level knowledge of federal and state laws, policies, rules, and regulations related to social, financial, and health programs; principles and practices of program planning and evaluation; understand and interpret the program mission; standard operating procedures; supervision policy, procedures, methods, and the collective bargaining agreement; principles and practices of employee training; principles and techniques of teaching; principles of individual and group behavior; community organizations and resources; use of training aids.

 Ability to: analyze and compile data to develop online, webinar, and classroom training courses and materials, presentations, and workshops; present complex concepts, changes, databases, rules, processes, procedures, and updates in a seamless, cohesive, intelligible manner consistently and repeatedly; conduct training courses, presentations, and workshops in a variety of settings for various audiences, to include staff, community partners, stakeholders; facilitate groups; secure and maintain employee and student participant interest and cooperation; speak in public and write clearly and effectively; establish and maintain effective working relationships with officials, employees, students, community partners, supervisory staff, and line staff; adapt to changing programs and work environments; work independently, prioritize work, and meet multiple conflicting deadlines; navigate electronic systems currently in use by the organization; and utilize assigned computer software.